Libraries & Scholarly Publishing

 Providing access to information is a fundamentally creative act.

-Providing access to academic research and knowledge is a crucial social good, and supporting this work has become one of my strongest callings.
+Providing access to research and scholarly knowledge is a crucial social good, and supporting this work has become one of my strongest callings.

 My work in libraries/information infrastructure and the creative projects I pursue are deeply entwined.
 Much of my writing and thinking currently takes place at the Prelinger Library in San Francisco, where I was an official writer in residence during the spring and summer of 2018 after many years of research visits.
 The Prelinger inspires me through its imagination, innovation, and community; and it has grounded my hopes for all libraries and knowledge-sharing platforms.